Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-• If you are permanently retired or disabled and your only source of income is from pensions, Social Security, disability benefits, IRAs, or investments, file an Exemption Form.
+If you are permanently retired and your only source of income is from pensions, Social Security benefits, IRAs, or investments, file an Exemption Form.
 We will inactivate your account and you will no longer be expected to file an annual return with the City.

-• If you had no taxable income during the year but are not permanently retired or disabled, you still need to file a return with us.
-The easiest way to do this is to file a “No Income” return, verifying that you had no taxable income.
+If you had no taxable income during the year, but are not permanently retired or disabled, file a “No Income” return, verifying that you had no taxable income.

 Please call our department at 937-748-9701 Monday through Friday from 8 AM - 4:30 PM.
 If a staff member is not immediately available, someone from the department will typically get back to you the same business day.

 Following is a list of the most common sources of taxable income.
 If you have questions about other income sources, feel free to call us at 937-748-9701.

 Following is a list of the most common sources of non-taxable income.
 If you have questions about other income sources, feel free to call us at 937-748-9701.

 By check: Make your check payable to the City of Springboro and mail it to us at City of Springboro Income Tax Department, 320 W Central Ave, Springboro, OH 45066.
 Or, use a City dropbox to submit your payment.
 (One is located in the parking lot of the City Building, near the library; the other is located in the City Building entryway.)
 In the memo line of your check, be sure to note your tax account number or Social Security Number and designate “2022 tax payment.”